LordNoxington/Rougey/README.md

 # Rougey
-An extremely janky Subetly Rogue routine.
+An extremely janky Sub Rogue PvP routine.
 Was made primarly in 2s with a Frost Mage.